nic-h/mammothnetwork/README.md

 4. `PORT=3001 npm run dev` (or use 3000)
 5. Open: `http://localhost:3001?force=1`
    - `force=1` bypasses cached graphs so the first load matches fresh DB contents.
-6. First-frame guard: the UI sets `window.__mammothDrawnFrame=true` after Deck renders visible nodes.
+6. First-frame guard: the UI sets `window.__mammothDrawnFrame=true` after the Three.js force graph paints its first frame.
    - If the canvas stays empty, check DevTools console and ensure the DB jobs completed.

 Environment